bartosz-rogowski/database-2-project/README.md

 |   `Salary`   |    `numeric(7, 2) NOT NULL`   |                   salary (in $)                   |
 >Table: Structure of *Employee* table.

+API also have some basic unit tests written with *Visual Studio 2008 IDE*.

 ## Screenshots

 - Functionalities are available from console: